Conyers-Rockdale Library System: The Blade Sculpture

 The current logo of the library features a 25-foot abstract painted steel and fiberglass sculpture known as "The Blade".
-The Blade sits on current library property and was commissioned in 1971 to a new up-and-coming sculptor named James Clover.
+The Blade is located on the library property and was commissioned in 1971 from a then up-and-coming sculptor named James Clover.
 It was built as a symbol "In honor of all members of the Conyers Civic League, past, present and future."

 The Blade is included in the database of the Inventories of American Painting and Sculpture of the Smithsonian American Art Museum.